daanvanes/pRF_attention_analysis/README.md

 ### pRF HDF5 file

-The results of these procedures are stored in the group_level.hdf5 file, which can be found at https://figshare.com/articles/prf_fit_and_mapper_glm_results/5488276.
+The results of the preprocessing procedures run in run_subjects.py are stored in the group_level.hdf5 file, which can be found at https://figshare.com/articles/prf_fit_and_mapper_glm_results/5488276.

 If you are unfamiliar with hdf5 files, you can find information about the format here: https://support.hdfgroup.org/HDF5/whatishdf5.html.
 The files can be inspected using an hdf5 viewer like hdfCompass: https://support.hdfgroup.org/projects/compass/.
 You can access and import the data into Matlab using hdf5read (https://nl.mathworks.com/help/matlab/ref/hdf5read.html), and in Python using h5py (https://www.h5py.org).

-The file is organized according to subjects (DE/NA/JS/JW/TK).
+The file is organized according to subjects.
 Each subject then has subfields for each ROI (like lh.V1).
 These ROI fields contain 6 fields corresponding to the pRF results (statistics about the fit, (corrs) and resulting pRF parameters (results)) fitted on data from the Attend Fixation (Fix), Attend Color (Colors) and Attend Temporal Frequency (Speed) conditions:

 * Colors_corrs
 * Colors_results